openstack-archive/tripleo-docs/doc/source/validations/mistral.rst

   $ openstack action execution run tripleo.validations.list_validations '{"groups": ["pre-deployment"]}' | jq ".result[] | .id"

-Another example are the "pre-upgrade" validations which are added during the P development cycle (tracked with this blueprint_).
+Another example are the "pre-upgrade" validations which are added during the P development cycle.
 These can be executed as the example above but instead using the "pre-upgrade" group::

     openstack workflow execution create tripleo.validations.v1.run_groups '{"group_names": ["pre-upgrade"]}'